Fetal distress

 What causes fetal distress?

-Fetal distress may occur when the baby doesn’t receive enough oxygen because of problems with the placenta (such as placental abruption or placental insufficiency) or problems with the umbilical cord (such as cord prolapse).
+Fetal distress may occur when a baby doesn't receive enough oxygen because of problems with the placenta (such as placental abruption or placental insufficiency) or problems with the umbilical cord (such as cord prolapse).

 It is more common if you are overdue, have pregnancy complications or when there are other complications during labour.
 Sometimes it happens because the contractions are too strong or too close together.